 Aedes aegypti thrives in urban environments which provide it with numerous oviposition sites to lay eggs.
-Therefore, the distribution of this species is largely driven by human activities (e.g. storage of water outside) so control methods need to be directed at these factors .
+Therefore, the distribution of this species is largely driven by human activities (e.g. storage of water outside) and this should be the focus of control methods .
 This is challenging because of the numerous sites in which Ae. aegypti lay eggs and in an urban setting, such sites are hard to access.
-For example, a study in Mexico used a combination of quadrat and transect sampling methods to identify the most important containers for pupal development within 600 houses.
+For example, a study in Mexico used a combination of quadrat and transect sampling methods to identify the most important containers for pupal development in 600 houses.
 They found an association between Ae. aegypti pupae and large cement washbasins.
-Source reduction and targeted treatment of such sites could source reduction and the use of insecticides may be more successful in reducing mosquito numbers .
+Source reduction and targeted treatment of such sites could ensure that the use of insecticides is more successful in reducing mosquito numbers .

-Historically, outbreaks of dengue and yellow fever have previously been controlled by Ae. aegypti eradication programmes but these have not always been successful and have resulted in the re-emergence of the diseases associated with this mosquito .
-In the 20th century, many eradication programmes were targeted at larval development sites in an attempt to eliminate yellow fever transmission and the use of DDT after the Second World War resulted in the eradication of the species from 22 countries in the Americas .
-This effort was discontinued and Ae. aegypti quickly re-colonised nearly all of the neo-tropics and subtropics .
-The use of outdoor insecticidal sprays have become less efficient since Ae. aegypti have become less accessible due to their time spent indoors .
-Eradication programmes set up in the 1950–60s (initiated by Pan American Health Organisation) in the Americas saw the reduction and eradication of Ae. aegypti there, but relaxation of mosquito management after the 1970s resulted in the re-establishment of Ae. aegypti, followed by dengue outbreaks .
+Historically, outbreaks of dengue and yellow fever have been controlled by Ae. aegypti eradication programmes but these have not always been successful and abandoning efforts led to the re-emergence of the diseases associated with this mosquito .
+In the twentieth century, many eradication programmes were targeted at larval development sites in an attempt to eliminate yellow fever transmission.
+The use of DDT after the Second World War resulted in the eradication of the species from 22 countries in the Americas .
+This effort was discontinued and Ae. aegypti quickly re-colonised nearly all of the neo-tropics and sub-tropics .
+Since Ae. aegypti has become less accessible, due to the fact that the species spends more time indoors, outdoor insecticidal spraying has become less efficient .
+Eradication programmes set up during the 1950–60s (initiated by the Pan American Health Organization) in the Americas saw the reduction and eradication of Ae. aegypti there, but relaxation of mosquito management after the 1970s resulted in the re-establishment of Ae. aegypti, followed by dengue outbreaks .

-Some other methods used include the introduction of predators into the larval habitats of Ae. aegypti e.g. copepods, the introduction of irradiated or genetically-modified mosquitoes (sterile male release) and the use of Wolbachia bacteria which can inhibit the replication of dengue virus within Ae. aegypti which could suppress or eliminate dengue transmission .
-Protective clothing and repellents are also advocated to reduce exposure to Ae. aegypti, along with indoor living spaces sprayed with pyrethrin .
-Protective clothing and repellents are also recommended to reduce exposure to Ae. aegypti, along with the spraying of indoor living spaces with pyrethrin .
-Personal protective measures to reduce the risk of mosquito bites also include the use of mosquito bed nets (preferably insecticide-treated nets), and sleeping or resting in screened or air-conditioned rooms.
+Some other methods used include the introduction of predators into the larval habitats of Ae. aegypti (e.g. copepods), the introduction of irradiated or genetically-modified mosquitoes (sterile male release) and the use of Wolbachia bacteria which can inhibit the replication of dengue virus within Ae. aegypti, thereby suppressing or eliminating dengue transmission .
+Protective clothing and repellents are also advocated to reduce exposure to Ae. aegypti, as well as the spraying of indoor living spaces with pyrethrin .
+Personal protective measures to reduce the risk of mosquito bites also include using mosquito bed nets (preferably insecticide-treated nets), and sleeping or resting in screened or air-conditioned rooms.

 Integrated control programme

-Implementation of an integrated control strategy against invasive mosquito species should take into account the target species, its ecology and the public health concern, i.e. nuisance or disease transmission.
+Implementation of an integrated control strategy against invasive mosquito species should take into account the target species, its ecology and the public health concern (i.e. nuisance and/or disease transmission).
 As a general rule, an integrated control strategy requires the coordinated involvement of local authorities, private partners, organised society and communities .

-Traditional methods such as source reduction, public education and insecticide application are routinely implemented by municipalities to reduce Aedes populations, but with limited success, probably because of a poor participation of communities, and a lack of coordination and synchronised implementation .
-Innovative approaches such as pyriproxyfen autodissemination and genetic or Wolbachia-based methods have still to be developed to demonstrate their efficacy and sustainability, but could be considered in future integrated programmes.
+Traditional methods such as source reduction, public education and insecticide application are routinely implemented by municipalities to reduce Aedes populations, but with limited success, probably because of poor participation of communities, and a lack of coordination and synchronised implementation .
+Innovative approaches, such as pyriproxyfen autodissemination and genetic or Wolbachia-based methods, still have to be developed to demonstrate their efficacy and sustainability, but could be considered in future integrated programmes.

-Mosquito control programmes are suggested to be more effective against Ae. aegypti (as opposed to Ae. albopictus) due to its strong urban preference and strong human feeding preference .
-Using a combination of control methods as opposed to one strategy is suggested to be most effective, and will reduce the chance of introducing selective pressures, e.g. oviposition site selection .
-However, using a combined control strategy of spraying insecticides, reducing potential breeding sites and increasing public health awareness in Madeira following the discovery of Ae. aegypti, did not prevent this species from re-establishing .
+It is suggested that mosquito control programmes should be more effective against Ae. aegypti (as opposed to Ae. albopictus) due to its strong urban presence and preference for feeding on humans .
+Using a combination of control methods as opposed to one strategy is suggested to be most effective, and will reduce the chance of introducing selective pressures - e.g. on oviposition site selection .
+However, following the discovery of Ae. aegypti in Madeira, using a combined control strategy of spraying insecticides, reducing potential breeding sites and increasing public health awareness did not prevent the species from re-establishing itself there .